CrayLabs/SmartSim/README.md

   </tbody>
 </table>

-Note, it's important to remember that SmartSim utilizes a client-server model.
+**Note:** It's important to remember that SmartSim utilizes a client-server model.
 To run experiments that utilize the above frameworks, you must first start the Orchestrator database with SmartSim.